-- A. Administrative Services or Exposure Control Coordinator ensures that health care professional(s) responsible for the covered employee or student hepatitis B vaccination and post-exposure evaluation and follow-up are given a copy of this ECP. - B. Exposure Control Coordinator ensures that the health care professional evaluating a covered employee or student after an exposure incident receives the following: - 1. a description of the covered employee's or covered student's tasks or activities relevant to the exposure incident - 2. route(s) of exposure - 3. circumstances of exposure - 4. if possible, results of the source individual's blood test - 5. relevant covered employee or covered student medical records, including vaccination status - C. During the period of the 2021 2022 academic year, the following incidents surrounding exposure occurred.
-Athens Technical College reported two incidents of exposure which were: - 1.
-A paramedic student was stuck by an IV stylet in the back of an ambulance at the scene of a call.
+- A. Administrative Services or Exposure Control Coordinator ensures that health care professional(s) responsible for the covered employee or student hepatitis B vaccination and post-exposure evaluation and follow-up are given a copy of this ECP. - B. Exposure Control Coordinator ensures that the health care professional evaluating a covered employee or student after an exposure incident receives the following: - 1. a description of the covered employee's or covered student's tasks or activities relevant to the exposure incident - 2. route(s) of exposure - 3. circumstances of exposure - 4. if possible, results of the source individual's blood test - relevant covered employee or covered student medical records, including vaccination status

+- C. During the period of the 2023 2024 academic year, the following incidents surrounding exposure occurred.
+Athens Technical College reported one incident of exposure which was: - A EMT student accidentally stuck herself with a IV catheter needle during a clinical experience.
 All wound care and exposure protocols were followed.
 Source patient and student testing came back with negative results.